awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 1. \(Optional\) Block your CI/CD pipelines that are causing the CodeDeploy error so that unexpected deployments do not occur while you’re fixing this problem\.

-1. Go to the Amazon EC2 Console, and take note of your Auto Scaling **Desired capacity** setting\.
+1. Go to the Amazon EC2 console, and take note of your Auto Scaling **Desired capacity** setting\.
 You may need to scale back to this number at the end of this procedure\.
 For information on finding this setting, see [Setting capacity limits on your Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-capacity-limits.html)\.

 1. Set the desired number of EC2 instances to `1`: